enso-org/ide/docs/connections.md

 the type variables.
 It is legal to assign constraints on an identifier using `:` multiple times in any of the scopes where identifier is visible.

-Signatures are just type ascriptions that happen to preceed the assignments.
+Signatures are just type ascriptions that happen to precede the assignments.
 They have no special rules currently defined.
 This area needs further design work.